What is a Consulting SOW (Scope of Work)?

 A SOW also provides important legal protections for both you and your client.
 While many people associate SOWs with large-company projects, they are equally important for small businesses.
 In fact, SOWs can be helpful to anyone who is working with a client on a project that they must complete in a specific time frame for a specific price.

 An SOW is truly foundational to any contractor-client relationship.
 This document helps to determine and set boundaries, provides guidelines for how to measure performance against project goals, and outlines payment terms.
 It can help create a positive start to your working relationship with a client, and avoid ambiguity and misunderstandings down the road.

-The main job of a SOW is to break down your and your client’s vision for a project into concrete details.
-Think of a SOW as an essential communication tool—use it to discuss and agree on project expectations, objectives, and roles that will help keep you and your client on track.
+The main purpose of an SOW is to break down your and your client’s vision for a project into concrete details.
+Think of an SOW as an essential communication tool—use it to discuss and agree on project expectations, objectives, and roles that will help keep you and your client on track.
 When writing a SOW, it is really important to clearly articulate these details because both you and your client will sign the document, making it a contractual obligation.

 SOWs can also help avoid billing issues.
 Including payment information such as project cost, methods, and due dates in your SOW can hold clients accountable.
 Remember, a SOW is a contract your client has signed—they have agreed to payment terms and must adhere to them.

 Be sure to develop an SOW at the very beginning of a new project so you can use it to discuss and manage expectations from the start.
 While the content of your specific SOW will depend on your particular project, the industry you work in, and the client you are working with, you will likely need to include the following:

 - The purpose of the project.
 Often included in the introduction to your Scope of Work, this brief statement or paragraph explains the reason for the work.